-RAID 01 (RAID 0+1): RAID 0+1 is very similar to RAID 1+0, except the data organization method is slightly different.
-Rather than creating a mirror and then stripping the mirror, RAID 0+1 creates a stripe set and then mirrors the stripe set.
+RAID 01 (RAID 0+1): RAID 0+1 is similar to RAID 1+0, except the data organization method is slightly different.
+Rather than creating a mirror and then striping the mirror, RAID 0+1 creates a stripe set and then mirrors the stripe set.

 RAID 50 (RAID 5+0): This configuration combines RAID 5 distributed parity with RAID 0 striping to improve RAID 5 performance without reducing data protection.

 RAID 7: This RAID level is based on RAID 3 and RAID 4, but adds caching to the mix.
 It includes a real-time embedded OS as a controller, caching via a high-speed bus and other characteristics of a stand-alone computer.
 It is a nonstandard, trademarked RAID level owned by the now defunct Storage Computer Corp.

 Adaptive RAID: Adaptive RAID lets the RAID controller decide how to store the parity on the disks.
 It will choose between RAID 3 and RAID 5, depending on which RAID set type will perform better with the type of data being written to the disks.

 RAID S (also known as parity RAID): This is an alternate, proprietary method for striped parity RAID from EMC Symmetrix that is no longer in use on current equipment.
 It appears to be similar to RAID 5 with some performance enhancements, as well as the enhancements that come from having a high-speed disk cache on the disk array.